wmayner/pyphi/docs/examples/emergence.rst

     (1, 0)

-In micro-state 7, all three elements corresponding to the first macro-element are **ON**, so that macro-element is **ON**.
-The micro-element corresponding to the second macro-element is **OFF**, so that macro-element is **OFF**.
+In micro-state 7, all three elements corresponding to the first macro-element are on, so that macro-element is on.
+The micro-element corresponding to the second macro-element is off, so that macro-element is off.

 The |CoarseGrain| object uses the mapping internally to create a state-by-state TPM for the macro-system corresponding to the selected partition and grouping

     >>> coarse_grain.macro_tpm(network.tpm)
     Traceback (most recent call last):